nathangtg/AeroSystem/README.md

 ## Description

 AeroCheck is a software system designed to revolutionize the airline industry by simplifying the check-in process and boarding pass issuance for passengers.
-This project is part of the coursework for the Object-Oriented Modelling subject (DIT2123) in the Diploma in Information Technology program at Sunway Diploma Studies.
+Developed as part of the Object-Oriented Modelling subject (DIT2123) in the Diploma in Information Technology program at Sunway Diploma Studies, AeroCheck aims to enhance efficiency, improve passenger experience, and ensure seamless operations for airlines.

 ## Author